Fernando Botero Zea: Landmark Education

 In 2001, shortly after taking up residence in Mexico, Botero Zea created Landmark Education of Mexico, focused on human potential courses.
 This company has also seen its expansion in Colombia since 2005.

-Botero was the founder and principal architect of Landmark Education's expansion in Latin America, where it has three main epicenters: Mexico City, Bogotá in Colombia and Sao Paolo in Brazil.
+Botero was the founder and principal architect of Landmark Education's expansion in Latin America, where it has three main epicenters: Mexico City, Bogotá in Colombia and São Paulo in Brazil.

 In the framework of Landmark Education, Botero Zea has taught seminars and various courses from 2002 to 2014 on topics such as money management, human potential, relationships and business development.

-Philanthropy Activities

-Following the legacy of Gloria Zea -who was an important promoter of the development of opera in her country- Fernando Botero Zea has been, since his mother's death in 2019, a promotor of the opera in Colombia.

-On the other hand, Botero Zea has collaborated in the development of Rosaura Henkel's philanthropic work at the head of the National Institute of Neurology in Mexico.
-He is also a donor to Greenpeace in defense of the environment and a benefactor of the Institute of Contemporary Art in San Diego, California.

-He is currently building the "Gloria Zea Hall", in the Vereda de Rio Frio Occidental of the municipality of Tabio, Cundinamarca, to have a space for culture, concerts and musical events in that area of Colombia.
+In the framework of Landmark Education, Botero Zea has taught seminars and various courses from 2002 to 2014 on topics such as money management, human potential, relationships and business development.

+Landmark Education (now Landmark Worldwide) has been associated with various controversies internationally, including allegations of aggressive recruitment practices, psychological pressure during seminars, and numerous lawsuits against media outlets and critics who have described its methods as coercive or cult-like.
+Despite these controversies, Landmark maintains that its programs are beneficial and notes the ongoing participation of individuals from many countries.

 Family life

 Botero Zea married María Elvira Quintana in 1988.
 They had two sons: Fernando Botero Quintana and Felipe Botero Quintana.
 Botero also has a daughter, Camila Botero Llano, born from a previous relationship.
-In 1999, Botero married María Inés Londoño Reyes, daughter of Fernando Londoño Henao, who had 3 daughters from her previous marriage.
+In 1999, Botero married María Inés Londoño Reyes.

-He has seven grandchildren: Cayetana, Pedro and Felipe Roca de Togores; Federica Peyrelongue; Antonia and Paulina Klapp, and Martina Botero.

-Fernando Botero Zea lives with his wife, Maria Inés Londoño Reyes, in Mexico City and travels frequently to Colombia and other countries.
-He is dedicated to his businesses, mainly Botero-in-China and BodyBrite; to expanding the legacy of his father, Fernando Botero and to his activities in the fields of education, sports and hobbies.